 Selected projects will last for a duration of 9 months.
-However, TRUSTCHAIN overall action lasting 36 months, their participation at any of the future Joint Meetings after these 9 months for knowledge and know-how transfer to TRUSTCHAIN OC2-5 and for the development of the TRUSTCHAIN ecosystem as a whole is requested.
+However, the TrustChain overall action lasts 36 months, and the selected projects are requested to participate after these 9 months in future Joint Meetings for knowledge and know-how transfer to TrustChain Open Call #3-5 and for the development of the TrustChain ecosystem.